 2. Breast reconstruction with free transverse rectus abdominis myocutaneous flaps in hospitals unaccustomed to microsurgery: original retrospective study.
 A Salmi, Scand J Plast Hand Surg, 2005; 39: 153-157

-The price of the procedure includes 1-2 follow-up visits with the doctor, one piece of necessary support fabric, and a possible stitch removal/wound care visit with our nurse.
+The price of the procedure also includes 1–2 follow-up visits with a doctor, one set of necessary compression garments, and a visit with our nurse for suture removal or wound care, if needed.
+Any laboratory tests or imaging studies are not included in the price of the procedure.